ShujianQian/epic-artifact/README.md

 This site provides the artifacts needed to run the experiments described in the paper "Massively Parallel Multi-Versioned Transaction Processing" accepted at OSDI 2024.

-Please follow the four steps shown below: 1) Setup (virtual machine) server, 2) Prepare server for the experiments, 3) Run experiments on server, 4) Process the experiment outputs to generate figures.
+Please follow the five steps shown below: 1) Setup (virtual machine) server, 2) Prepare server for the experiments, 3) Run experiments on server, 4) Process the experiment outputs to generate figures, 5) Verify the results.

 ## 1. Setup (Virtual Machine) Server